 This AeraMax air purifier will effectively remove mold, odors, dust, smoke, allergens, and more from your home.
 It has a true HEPA filter with antimicrobial treatment along with a carbon filter that will help in removing odors while capturing large airborne particles.
 If you’re worried about using this at night, you’ll also be happy to know that it’s ultra-quiet.

 The air purifier also has an AeraSmart sensor that’ll help in monitoring the air quality of your home.
-If need be, it’ll automatically adjust the fan speed in accordance with the air quality to keep your air fresh and purified.
+If need be, it’ll automatically adjust the fan speed with the air quality to keep your air fresh and purified.
 As it’s a smaller air purifier, it’s recommended for smaller rooms.

 - Good for small rooms

 - Has a true HEPA filter and carbon filter